leolanese/angular-firebase/README.md

 bower version;
 ```

+# if you found any problem:
+npm update -g bower

 You should find that you have a new folders in your project.

 * `node_modules` - contains the npm packages for the tools we need npm run test-single-run